binaryBasic Binary Disassembly

 Introduction

-In this blog post, I shall be trying to complete the room `0x41haz` on TryHackMe, listed here.
+In this blog post, I shall be trying to complete the room `0x41haz` on TryHackMe, listed herearrow-up-right.
 It is listed as a 'simple reversing challenge'; so we shall we be trying to understand what the supplied binary does by looking at its disassembled code.

 First steps